SuperOfficeDocs/superoffice-docs/docs/apps/requirements/security.md

   * Run the redirect URL through Qualys SSL Labs, SSL Server tests, and aim for an A.
   * You must support TLS 1.2.
   * We will not accept any sites where SSL 2.0 or 3.0 is supported.
-* Any code must run with SSL in your own cloud.
+* Any code must run with SSL in your cloud.
   * We will not host any partner application on `online.superoffice.com`
   * SuperOffice CRM Online requires that all applications support a secure SSL environment.
 * Maintain separate environments for production and non-production systems (development).
 Developers should not have unmonitored access to production environments.